 You do not need to retain us as your lawyers to be a group member in the class action.

-- Legal advice about your individual claim;
+- legal advice about your individual claim;

-- Access to regular updates about the progress of the class actions via our Maurice Blackburn portal.
+- access to our regular client updates via our Maurice Blackburn Client Portal; and

 - legal representation through the class closure and claims registration stage.

 Typically the costs of conducting a class action are apportioned across all group members in the event of a successful outcome, regardless of whether they have retained a lawyer or not.
 If these claims are successful the Court will ordinarily order the majority of those costs to be paid by the defendants.